Thank you for helping people move beyond homelessness

 £1,600 could contribute to a deposit and first month's rent for a one bed property to help someone secure a new place to live.

-£2,112 could give someone two weeks of one-to-one support and coaching with one of our lead workers, helping them develop skills to find, secure and maintain a home or job.
+£4,224 could provide a month of support from one of our lead workers, who helps people develop skills to find, secure, and maintain a home or job.

 £100 per month could provide a week of support from our Intensive Case Management Team, who work with people dealing with complex issues such as poor mental health or drug or alcohol dependency.